solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 *Or: Be genuine with an idea and explore it to your ability, openly*
 ```

 All of my writing on Hacker News had that treatment.
 To invest in a conversation is to understand what *a* reader seeks.
 Targeting timeless, durable content that weathers aging may scale to *many* readers.
-But more so, it must resonate with the intended audience.
+To place on HN, like anywhere else, the content must resonate with the intended audience.

+Hacker News is a fascinating place to share writings.
+Be prepared for constructive criticism.
+There is no specific formula to achieve its top spot.

 ## Social Post